ohkami-rs/uibeam/README.md

 - `UI!` : JSX-style template syntax with compile-time checks
 - `Beam` : Component system
-- simple : Simply organized API and codebase, with zero external dependencies
+- Simple : Simply organized API and codebase, with zero external dependencies
-- efficient : Emitting efficient codes, avoiding redundant memory allocations as smartly as possible
+- Efficient : Emitting efficient codes, avoiding redundant memory allocations as smartly as possible
-- better UX : HTML completions and hovers in `UI!` by VSCode extension ( see [support/vscode](./support/vscode) or search "uibeam" from marketplace )
+- Better UX : HTML completions and hovers in `UI!` by VSCode extension ( see [support/vscode](./support/vscode) or search "uibeam" from marketplace )

 ## Examples